RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Navigation and Docking

-While the exploration task is running and the robot is following its path, another task is in charge of finding the panel.
-The input data is composed of the merged $360\degree$ Laser Scan coming from the two range sensors.
-The fusion of laser data is done by means of the \textit{iralab-package-tools}\footnote{\url{https://github.com/iralabdisco/ira_laser_tools}}: given two laser scans (and the transformation between them) as input, the package outputs a merged laser scan referred to the base link of the robot.
-The reference frames of the lasers have been semi-manually aligned by means of ICP~\cite{zhang92iterativepoint} while showing a known and fixed-sized object in the laser shared FOVs.
-In order to locate the panel in the scan, we take advantage of the fact that we know its size (from the challenge rules).
-Therefore, we proceed to an euclidean clustering and a classification phase.
-Given a set of clusters $C = \{C_i | 0 \leq i \leq N\}$ from the initial laser scan, we obtain a subset $\widehat{C} \subseteq{C}$ where each $\widehat{C_j} \in \widehat{C}$ contains a set of points which is similar to a line.
-This set is identified by fitting a line model using the RANSAC~\cite{fischler1981random} algorithm on each cluster.
-The clusters with too many outliers are not considered in the $\widehat{C}$ set.
-The final step is to sort the subset $\widehat{C}$ so that $\widehat{C_0}$ is the most similar cluster to the panel theoretical size, $\widehat{C_1}$ is the second most similar and so on.
-To obtain the correct ordering we consider the size of the Oriented Bounding Box (OBB) of each cluster.
-Given the generic cluster $\widehat{C_k} = \{p_i \, | \, p_i \in \mathbb{R}^3\} \in {\widehat{C}}$, we obtain the sizes $|\widehat{C_k}|_x$, $|\widehat{C_k}|_y$ and $|\widehat{C_k}|_z$ of its OBB by considering the minimum and maximum point in the cluster expressed in the new reference system generated by the principal components $e_{k1}, e_{k2}, e_{k3}$ obtained from the covariance matrix $\Sigma_k$ of each cluster $\widehat{C_k}$.
-Let us assume N as the number of points $p_i$ in the generic cluster $\widehat{C_k} \in \widehat{C}$, then Equation~\ref{eq:OBBmeancov} defines the mean and the covariance matrix of $\widehat{C_k}$:
+During the arena exploration, the robot looks for the panel: the reference frames of the two lasers are semi-manually aligned by means of ICP~\cite{zhang1994iterative} while showing a known and fixed-sized object in the laser shared fields of view.
+Then, the two laser scans are merged taking the base link of the robot as reference.
+From challenge rules, the size of the panel is known.
+Thus, the algorithm can search for its length through an euclidean clustering and a classification phase.
+In detail, given a set of clusters $C = \{C_i | 0 \leq i \leq N\}$ from the initial laser scan, it generates a subset $\widehat{C}$, such that $\widehat{C}\subseteq{C}$ and each $\widehat{C_j} \in \widehat{C}$ contains a set of points forming a line shape.
+This set is identified by fitting a line model on each cluster by means of the RANSAC algorithm~\cite{fischler1981random}.
+Clusters with too many outliers are not considered in $\widehat{C}$. $\widehat{C}$ is sorted so that $\widehat{C_0}$ collects the lengths closest to the panel size and $\widehat{C_N}$ stores the furthest ones.
+To obtain this sorting, the algorithm exploits the size of the Oriented Bounding Box (OBB) of each cluster.
+Given the generic cluster $\widehat{C_k} = \{p_i \, | \, p_i \in \mathbb{R}^3\} \in {\widehat{C}}$, it computes the sizes $|\widehat{C_k}|_x$, $|\widehat{C_k}|_y$ and $|\widehat{C_k}|_z$ of the cluster's OBB by considering the minimum and maximum point of $\widehat{C_k}$ expressed in the reference system generated by the principal components $e_{k1}, e_{k2}, e_{k3}$ obtained from the covariance matrix $\Sigma_k$ of $\widehat{C_k}$.
+Let us assume N is the number of points $p_i$ in a generic cluster $\widehat{C_k} \in \widehat{C}$, then Equation~\ref{eq:OBBmeancov} defines the mean and the covariance matrix of $\widehat{C_k}$:

 Equation~\ref{eq:OBBPCA} shows how to calculate the principal components of $\Sigma_k$: